kavia-common/chargepoint-hub-108822-108704/backend_api/src/api/README_MOBILE_INTEGRATION.md

 On app launch, call GET /users/profile to fetch or initialize profile.
 Use POST /users/role to switch between rider/host.
 Do not allow 'admin' from client.

+Maps and charger discovery
+- See README_MAPS_INTEGRATION.md in this folder for Google Maps integration and clustering notes.
+- Backend endpoint: GET /chargers supports center/radius and viewport bounding box filters suitable for map panes.
+- Always pass Authorization header to access protected endpoints.

 Ensure your app .env has:
 - SUPABASE_URL
 - SUPABASE_ANON_KEY